 Every Internet user has the right to privacy and data security.
 TOR and VPNServices help!

 Not only individuals appreciate the benefits of TOR and VPN, Governments and millions of businesses are using these tools to create and communicate their own secure networks.
 Without surveillance and espionage from outside.
 VPN is the worldwide standard for secure data transmission over the Internet - and by no means prohibited or disreputable!

 Monitoring by authorities and secret services?
 Restrain them VPN services and GO!

 Does the traffic analysis say something to you?
 No, then watch out, because this is a form of surveillance that secret services such as the NSA and other agencies or governments particularly like and often use.

 In this form of analysis, Internet users are specifically monitored.
 For example, your data, or even your Internet traffic, are read out and analyzed.
 With such information can already create very true to life user profiles.
 After all, we spend half of our lives on the Internet, shopping there, listening to music, playing games etc. So it's not just important that your name or address stays private, but also your activities on the Internet.
 Because the conclusions can seriously affect your privacy.

-Example complacent?
-So your internet activities can harm you as a person & your privacy!
+Need an example?
+So your internet activities can damage you as a person and your privacy!